tidy-finance/website/docs/index.md

 We met at the [Vienna Graduate School of Finance](https://www.vgsf.ac.at/) from which each of us graduated with a different focus but a shared passion: coding with R. We continue to sharpen our R skills as part of our current occupations:

-* [Christoph Scheuch](https://christophscheuch.github.io/) is the Director of Product at the social trading platform [wikifolio.com](https://www.wikifolio.com/) where he is responsible for product planning, execution, and monitoring.
-He also manages a team of data scientists to analyze user behavior and develop new products.
+* [Christoph Scheuch](https://christophscheuch.github.io/) is the Director of Product at the social trading platform [wikifolio.com](https://www.wikifolio.com/).
+He is responsible for product planning, execution, and monitoring and manages a team of data scientists to analyze user behavior and develop data-driven products.
+Christoph is also an external lecturer at the Vienna University of Economics and Business where he teaches finance students how to manage empirical projects.
 * [Stefan Voigt](https://voigtstefan.me/) is an Assistant Professor of Finance at the [Department of Economics at the University in Copenhagen](https://www.economics.ku.dk/) and a research fellow at the [Danish Finance Institute](https://danishfinanceinstitute.dk/).
 His research focuses on blockchain technology, high-frequency trading, and financial econometrics.
-Stefan teaches parts of this book in his courses on empirical finance.
+Stefan’s research has been published in the leading finance and econometrics journals.
+He teaches parts of this book in his courses on empirical finance for students and practitioners.
-* [Patrick Weiss](https://sites.google.com/view/patrick-weiss) is a Post-Doc at the [Vienna University of Economics and Business](https://www.wu.ac.at/en/).
-His research centers around the intersection between asset pricing and corporate finance.
+* [Patrick Weiss](https://sites.google.com/view/patrick-weiss) is a postdoctoral researcher at the [Vienna University of Economics and Business](https://www.wu.ac.at/en/) and an external lecturer at the [Reykjavik University](https://en.ru.is).
+His research activity centers around the intersection of empirical asset pricing and corporate finance.
+Patrick is especially passionate about empirical asset pricing and has published research in a top journal in financial economics.

 ## License {.unnumbered}